 Some More Thoughts on B&W

-As I prepare for my workshop, I thought I would write a little bit about the decision process when creating B&W renderings from color images.
+I thought I would write a little bit about the decision process when creating B&W renderings from color images.
 The images that follow were all captured in and around Los Osos on the central coast of California.

 I have often said that luminance trumps color in photography.
 That is to say that the lights and darks in an image are more important than the color; it is the distribution of lights and darks that makes an image photographic in nature.
 Color can be an added enhancement, but if we don’t control the lights and darks we won’t arrive at the best rendering for any image, color or B&W.

 The best training for mastery of luminosity is to study B&W photography and really learn to control the tone and contrast of your imagery.
 Looking at the image above.
 The original color image has the wood sculpture of the Bears as a medium brown against a rich blue sky.
 There is a lot of color contrast but a normal B&W conversion does not show as much contrast.
-The B&W on the right was acheived by using the red channel as the basis of the conversion.
+The B&W on the right was achieved by using the red channel as the basis of the conversion.
 The brown bears are much lighter in the red channel and the blue sky darker so it was easy to create the dramatic contrast between the subject and the background.
 The tree stumps at the bottom needed to be darkened a little bit to help separate them from the bears.

 The general rule of thumb with B&W imagery is that you want to have more contrast in areas of interest.
 In this case, the bears are clearly the area of interest and we’d like more contrast to separate them from their background.